 Campbell House is famous for being the home of mining venturer Amasa B. Campbell.
 Designed by renowned Spokane architect Kirtland K. Cutter, the house was built in a picturesque English Tudor Revival style in 1898.

 Take a guided tour of the historic house to step into the life of the Campbell family and marvel at the stunning interior décor, such as the famous gold reception room.
 Wander through the game room and picture the men around the table playing billiards and cards.

 Riverside State Park

-If you love getting out and about and enjoying nature, then head to Riverside State Park, a vast stretch of protected land just north of Spokane.
+If you love getting out and about and enjoying nature, then head to Riverside State Park, a vast stretch of protected land just north of the city.
 One of the largest state parks in Washington, Riverside State Park stretches along the Spokane River and Little Spokane River and offers a wealth of outdoor activities.

-If hiking is your thing, can enjoy a short hike from the Suspension Bridge or go wild hiking in the Deep Creek Canyon.
+If hiking is your thing, you can enjoy a short hike from the Suspension Bridge or go wild hiking in the Deep Creek Canyon.
 If you’re visiting Spokane in the winter, Riverside State Park has some fantastic cross-country and snow-shoeing trails.